What is Niemann-Pick Disease, SMPD1-associated?

 How is Niemann-Pick Disease, SMPD1-associated treated?

-Unfortunately there are no effective treatments for Niemann-Pick disease type A. Medical professionals can attempt to treat the symptoms through physical therapy, monitoring of nutrition, and medication to help sleep disorders.
-Such treatment cannot stop the decline caused by the disease, however.
+symptoms.
+There is no such treatment for types C1 and C2.
+Healthcare providers can also treat the symptoms through physical therapy, nutrition, and medication to help sleep disorders.
+Blood transfusions may be performed to prevent clotting problems.
+Such treatments alone, however, cannot stop the decline caused by the disease.

 What is the prognosis for a person with Niemann-Pick Disease, SMPD1-associated?

-The prognosis for a person with Niemann-Pick disease type A is poor.
+The prognosis for a person with Niemann-Pick disease type A is poor without treatment.
 It is a severe disease which is typically fatal by the age of 2 or 3.
-People with NPB type B often survive into adulthood, however lifespan will likely be affected.
+People with Niemann-Pick disease type B often survive into adulthood; however, lifespan will likely be affected.
+With types C1 or C2, people will often pass away from lung disease 10-20 years after diagnosis.

 Resources